-- 1. Empty the grey water tanks as described in Section 4 Grey Water Holding System.
-Remove as much of the fresh water used in flushing the tanks as possible. - 2.
-Turn the Accessory Battery master disconnect switch to the "ON" position. - 3.
-On the Safety Breaker Panel, switch the Auto Sump Forward circuit breaker "ON."
+1. Empty the grey water tanks as described in Section 4 - Grey Water Holding System.
+Remove as much of the fresh water used in flushing the tanks as possible.

 You must use a nontoxic, non-alcohol, RV-type (pink) antifreeze in your boat's grey water holding system.
 Using the wrong type of antifreeze can damage the grey water holding system.
 The repair of such damage is not included under the terms of the Carver Limited Warranty.